-It is believed my first pancreatic attack happened when I was child – when I first had issues with digestion and pain from eating fatty meats and food.
+It is now believed my first pancreatic attack happened when I was child – when I first had issues with digestion and pain from eating fatty meats and food.
 Age five I learned how to adjust my diet.
 Then at 23 years old, I had an attack which lasted a month.
 I had no idea, but it was the start of my pancreas and sphincter of oddi problems.
 After having my gallbladder removed, biliary and pancreatic sphincterotomies, biliary balloon dilatation, ERCP three times, EUS twice and an MRCP; my sphincter of oddi dysfunction proved to be stable but proof of chronic pancreatitis was discovered.
-The results came back as being abnormal showing slowed pancreatic function, three times the normal size of pancreatic branches, an enlarged splenic vein, spots seen in the pancreas and a narrow duct within the pancreas was narrow causing the pancreas to digest itself.
+The results came back as being abnormal showing slowed pancreatic function, three times the normal size of pancreatic branches, an enlarged splenic vein, spots seen in the pancreas and a narrow duct within the pancreas which was causing the pancreas to digest itself.
 I was advised my last option was to have my pancreas and spleen removed along with a transplant.
 I knew doing nothing and leaving my pancreas and spleen as they were could have resulted in a deadly rupture and would have only been a matter of time in my case, plus I was living in such severe pain – I knew I had to do something.
 I knew the surgery was a big one (14 or more hours on the table) and I knew it came with risks, BUT I knew I wanted to keep living and I wanted to fight for my life.
 I felt very lucky to even have the option of surgery, where some may not be candidates or eligible.
 So I knew what was right for me.

 Before getting my pancreas removed I lived with severe daily abdominal pain, nausea, vomiting of bile, fatigue, swelling in my abdomen, severe pain from eating, difficulty digesting food, weight loss, bowel issues and life was very hard.
 My diet had become very limited and many days I couldn’t even keep liquids down.
-And though I never liked being on medication, my doctors had to put me on narcotic pain medications because the pain and inflammation was so bad – so bad I required to spend many days stuck bedridden and too weak to stand.
-It was a feeling as if I had the flu everyday…along with the most unbearable pain.
+The pain and inflammation was so bad – so bad I required to spend many days stuck bedridden and too weak to stand.
 Though most would say I looked healthy, I was very ill with a disease that caused permanent damage to my pancreas.
 It felt like I was being beaten in my right rib and upper abdomen, and I was left feeling run down, weak and pale.
 I was living one day at a time just trying to survive.
 To learn more about my symptoms and history before having my TP/AIT, watch my YouTube video here.

 As far as living without my pancreas, I will need to be on pancreatic enzyme supplements whenever I eat, for the rest of my life to make up for not having a pancreas.
 And living without a spleen, my body will have a hard time fighting off infection.
 So any infection can be very serious and will require antibiotics right away.
 My transplant worked well and I was able to come off insulin three months post TP/AIT.
 I still have to check my blood sugar levels about four-eight times a day due to some low blood sugars.
-But that is nothing compared to living with chronic pancreatitis or sphincter of oddi dysfunction.
-And though I am not perfect and still have other unrelated health issues, I truly believe my total pancreatectomy with an auto-islet transplant was a success and I don’t think I would still be here if I didin’t have it done.
-The surgery was done at the University of Minnesota Medical Center of Fairview, the leading facility for the TP/AIT.
-Currently they have performed over 400 TP/AIT.
-Dr. Pruett performed my surgery and I thought he was a GREAT doctor!
-I’ve been doing pretty well with the recovery and finally no longer have any pancreas pain and I’m able to eat again.
+My body has had to learn to make adjustments to my new normal.
+And though I am not perfect and still have other unrelated health issues, I truly believe my total pancreatectomy with an auto-islet transplant was a success and I don’t think I would still be here if I didn’t have it done.
 I feel blessed to be alive!
-And I’m so thankful for the wonderful doctors, nurses and staff at the University of Minnesota Medical Center of Fairview for taking such good care of me and for saving my life.
+And I’m so thankful for the wonderful doctors, nurses and staff at the University of Minnesota Medical Center of Fairview for everything they have done for me.

 If you or a loved one suffers from acute/chronic pancreatitis or sphincter of Oddi dysfunction, visit my support group page to find many great support groups.
 Let’s stand together and try to raise awareness of these horrible and disabling diseases.
 Together we can make it through this.
-To read more and to stay up to date with my current health, check out my blog.
+To read more and to stay up to date with my current health and other medical conditions, check out my blog.
 Thanks for taking time to hear my story.